 BITTER GOURD CURRY (KAIPAKKA CURRY)

-My local supermarket started a section of Indian veggies.
-I got nostalgic for a kaipakka curry that Umma used to make.
-Out came my spiral notebook, where old recipes were faithfully recorded.
-I was surprised to find the curry had a sprinkling of fenugreek powder!
-I made it once, then a second time and it was perfect – just like Umma used to make!
+My local supermarket has a section of Indian veggies!
+I get nostalgic for Umma's kaipakka curry.
+Out came my spiral notebook, where I have all my handwritted recipes.
+I was surprised to find the curry has a sprinkling of fenugreek powder.
+Beats me why we need this ingredient in here.
+I made it once, then a second time and it was perfect – just like Umma's!

-Then, kaipakkas were all around me.
+Suddenly, kaipakkas were everywhere.
 Zeenath WhatsApped a picture of her kaipakka harvest.
-But she doesn't like the vegetable.
+But she does not like the vegetable.
 On a Zoom call, Ismath said she has never cooked this before but wants to know how.
-It turns out Ismath has a bag of frozen kaipakkas, brought into their home by her husband.
+It turns out Ismath has a bag of frozen kaipakkas, brought into her home by the husband, she said.
 That made me smile.
-Ishrath did not say much, but her daughter in CT tells me that her Umma made this often.
+Ishrath did not say much, but her daughter in CT tells me that her Umma makes this often.
 I know Ishrath enjoyed the sisterly kaipakka consultations.

 This recipe is for my sisters.
 Enjoy!